I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exsetfirmwareenvironmentvariable.md

 ## -remarks
 <p>The caller requires the system environment privilege (SE_SYSTEM_ENVIRONMENT_PRIVILEGE) to use this routine.</p>

 <p>System firmware environment variables contain data values that are passed between the boot firmware environment implemented in the hardware platform and the operating-system loaders and other software that runs in the firmware environment.
-For more information, see Remarks in <a href="https://msdn.microsoft.com/library/windows/hardware/jj151553">ExGetFirmwareEnvironmentVariable</a>.</p>
+For more information, see Remarks in <a href="..\wdm\nf-wdm-exgetfirmwareenvironmentvariable.md">ExGetFirmwareEnvironmentVariable</a>.</p>

-<p>If you create a backup datastore, you can use the  <a href="https://msdn.microsoft.com/library/windows/hardware/jj151553">ExGetFirmwareEnvironmentVariable</a> routine to save all the boot settings for the platform.
-Later, you can use <b>ExSetFirmwareEnvironmentVariable</b> to restore these settings if needed.</p>

-<p><b>ExSetFirmwareEnvironmentVariable</b> is the kernel-mode equivalent of the Win32 <a href="base.setfirmwareenvironmentvariable">SetFirmwareEnvironmentVariable</a> function.</p>

-<p>The caller requires the system environment privilege (SE_SYSTEM_ENVIRONMENT_PRIVILEGE) to use this routine.</p>

-<p>System firmware environment variables contain data values that are passed between the boot firmware environment implemented in the hardware platform and the operating-system loaders and other software that runs in the firmware environment.
-For more information, see Remarks in <a href="https://msdn.microsoft.com/library/windows/hardware/jj151553">ExGetFirmwareEnvironmentVariable</a>.</p>

-<p>If you create a backup datastore, you can use the  <a href="https://msdn.microsoft.com/library/windows/hardware/jj151553">ExGetFirmwareEnvironmentVariable</a> routine to save all the boot settings for the platform.
+<p>If you create a backup datastore, you can use the  <a href="..\wdm\nf-wdm-exgetfirmwareenvironmentvariable.md">ExGetFirmwareEnvironmentVariable</a> routine to save all the boot settings for the platform.
 Later, you can use <b>ExSetFirmwareEnvironmentVariable</b> to restore these settings if needed.</p>

 <p><b>ExSetFirmwareEnvironmentVariable</b> is the kernel-mode equivalent of the Win32 <a href="base.setfirmwareenvironmentvariable">SetFirmwareEnvironmentVariable</a> function.</p>